Mirror (dinghy): Design

 Mirror class rules permit the use of a spinnaker.
 This may also be used by single handers as well – although flying a main, jib and spinnaker single-handed sounds complex, it is quite manageable with a bit of practice.

 Mainsail controls permitted by the class are downhaul (Cunningham), outhaul and kicking strap (vang).
 The Jib tack fixing may also be adjustable while sailing allowing changes in jib luff tension and tack height.

-The Mirror is light and stable enough to be sailed safely by two young teenagers or two adults.
-It is an excellent boat for children or teenagers learning sailing for the first time.

 Richard Creagh-Osborne commented in the Dinghy Yearbook 1964 (pub.
 Adlard Coles) that the Mirror 'was one of the two best one design dinghies drawn by Jack Holt - the other being the Heron'.
 Initially the design met with a considerable degree of scepticism from the established boating fraternity due to its unconventional design and construction (actually pioneered by Ken Littledyke for canoe construction) but Creagh-Osbourn and Beecher Moore were two of the highly respected pundits of the dinghy scene who were far sighted enough to see the value of the design, and immediately supported it.
 Within a few years its dramatically lower cost (only just over half the cost of the Heron or Gull) and massive promotion by the Daily Mirror (under the guidance of a dedicated team headed by Victor Shaw) transformed the boat into the most popular two man dinghy in terms of sales per annum worldwide.
 This was sadly relatively short lived, and the imposition of 25% VAT in the late 1970s on boats, killed the dinghy market and the sales of the Mirror - it never really recovered, and by the time the economy improved, its franchise of practical post war kit builders had been replaced by kids who had little understanding of the most basic woodworking skills and even less interest - it remains popular but not to the extent and enthusiasm that fostered the book 'Mirrormania' in 1976.